Cardiff University2015 League Table Ranking 23

 - Teaching at Cardiff has been independently assessed as being of excellent standard.

-- The QAA has confirmed every confidence in the quality of Cardiff's awards.
+- The Quality Assurance Agency has confirmed that is has every confidence in the quality of Cardiff's awards.

 - Overall there are high satisfaction levels amongst students.